eveevans/Mgalabs-processing-kinect/README.md

 # Mgalabs-processing-kinect
-Kinect Experiment witj Processing for MgaLabs
+Kinect Experiment with Processing for MgaLabs